TkTech/wetorm/README.md

 - **Zero Setup**: No installation required - everything runs in the browser
 - **Syntax Highlighting**: Python code editor with syntax highlighting and auto-completion
 - **100% client-side**: Your code never leaves your browser
+- **Basic Database Browser**: View and interact with database tables and data as you run queries
+- **REPL**: Interactive Python shell for experimenting with your Django models

 For a more feature-complete option, check out xterm's [DryORM][], which inspired this fun weekend project.